Flow Matching for Probabilistic Monocular 3D Human Pose Estimation: Experiments

-\textbf{Inference with CNF}\quad Unlike the discrete mapping as in \citet{wehrbein_iccv21} and DiffPose \cite{holmquist_iccv23}, FMPose is a continuous function that can be approximated using a numerical solver.
+Unlike the discrete mapping as in~\citet{wehrbein_iccv21} and DiffPose~\citep{holmquist_iccv23}, FMPose is a continuous function that can be approximated using a numerical solver.
 The choice of solver and its configuration is also an important aspect of the proposed approach.
-The quantitative results by using different numerical solvers can be seen in \cref{tab:result_solvers}.
-Compared to other solvers, the RK2 achieves the best trade-off between prediction accuracy and processing speed, with 41.7\unit{\milli\metre} in MPJPE and 36\unit{\milli\second} (28FPS) to generate 200 hypotheses.
+The quantitative results by using different numerical solvers can be seen in Table~\ref{tab:result_solvers}.
+Compared to other solvers, the RK2 achieves the best trade-off between prediction accuracy and processing speed, with 41.7mm in MPJPE and 36ms (28FPS) to generate 200 hypotheses.
 Therefore, the RK2 is selected to be the main ODE solver of FMPose.